 Ben has been appointed to the lists of counsel of both the International Criminal Court and the Kosovo Specialist Chambers.
 He also appears on the List of Legal Consultants of the Extraordinary Chambers in the Courts of Cambodia.

-Ben has been appointed to the CPS Specialist Extradition Advocate Panel (Level 3)
+Ben appears on the CPS Specialist Extradition Advocate Panel (Level 3)

-Ben represents individuals and organisations in cases involving violations of international human rights law.
-He has developed particular expertise in respect of a number of regional tribunals, including the European Court of Human Rights, Court of Justice of the European Union, African Court on Human and Peoples’ Rights, the African Commission on Human and Peoples’ Rights and the Southern African Development Community Tribunal.
+Ben has expertise in respect of a number of regional tribunals, including the European Court of Human Rights, Court of Justice of the European Union, African Court on Human and Peoples’ Rights, the African Commission on Human and Peoples’ Rights and the Southern African Development Community Tribunal.

-Ben is able to assist clients prior to the issuance of proceedings until the conclusion of the case.
-He is comfortable providing practical advice on investigations, as he has significant experience managing projects concerned with the documentation and analysis of potential breaches of international human rights law.
+Ben provides practical advice on investigations, as he has significant experience managing projects concerned with the documentation and analysis of potential breaches of international human rights law.
 Once proceedings have commenced, Ben is able to draw upon his considerable experience before the international tribunals to ensure that all applications – whether oral or written – are prepared and delivered with forensic precision.

 Ben has significant experience conducting capacity building projects overseas.
 He recently designed and delivered training courses on human rights, fair trial standards and ethics for the benefit of judges and lawyers based in the Middle East.
 Ben also spent time at a human rights organisation in Phnom Penh, Cambodia, where he helped to develop a nation-wide trial monitoring project and conducted advocacy concerning land rights and land-grabbing.